Kite Aerial Photography - KAP

 * Photographing from kites is cheaper than using airplanes or helicopter

-* A rise in popularity for flying kites for sport, & enjoyment of learning to do technical tricks also look at, Making Dolls and stunts.
+* A rise in popularity for flying kites for sport, & enjoyment of learning to do technical tricks also see, Collectible Skulls and Skeletons and stunts.

 * Using kites for observation where it?s too low for a piloted aircraft to fly.

 Now this hobby is flourishing and we invite you to send us any of your photos.
-We'd also love to hear your own experience of KAP and any tips look at, Wood Carving Tool Care you may want to pass on or discuss with others.
+We'd also love to hear your own experience of KAP and any tips have a look at, South African BBQ Boerewors you may want to pass on or discuss with others.